Dazed and Confused (film): Casting

+Linklater wanted to use undiscovered talent for Dazed, and enlisted co-producer Anne Walker-McBay, who had helped cast Slacker, to search for talent throughout Texas.
+Walker-McBay handed out cards to high schoolers and conducted interviews to find extras and cast minor roles.
 Casting searches were done in Austin, New York, and Los Angeles.
 Vince Vaughn was almost cast as the bully O'Bannion before Ben Affleck was chosen.
 As Linklater put it, "Ben was smart and full of life.
 You don't cast the unappealing person, you cast the appealing person."
 Other young actors considered for roles include Elizabeth Berkley, Mira Sorvino, Ashley Judd, Brendan Fraser, Jon Favreau, Ron Livingston and Claire Danes.
 Casting director Don Phillips said, "We wanted Claire Danes for the girl, but she was too young.
 She couldn't leave school."
-Renee Zellweger has a nonspeaking role in the film, but was originally considered for the part of Darla, which went to Parker Posey instead.
+Renee Zellweger has an uncredited role in the film, but was originally considered for the part of Darla, which went to Parker Posey instead.
 Linklater said, "Parker was just crazier."
 Wiley Wiggins was the "big find" in Austin, according to Linklater, who described him as "a 15-year-old with all the bad habits of a grad student: smoking cigarettes, hanging out at coffee shops, my kind of guy."
+Linklater describes Walker-McBay as "flipping out" over her discovery of Wiley Wiggins due to his name and long hair.
+In total, the entire supporting cast and eight of the main ensemble actors were found in Texas.